b-lukaszuk/BS_wJ_eng/contents/roman_numerals.md

 The mapping is defined with (`const`) keyword to signal that we do not wish to change it throughout the program execution.
 Moreover, we used a vector of tuples, not a dictionary, since we want to preserve the (descending) order of the pairs of values.
-Notice, that we also incluced the key landmarks of subtractive notation (e.g. `("CM", 900)` or `("IV", 4)`).
+Notice, that we incluced the key landmarks of subtractive notation (e.g. `("CM", 900)` or `("IV", 4)`).

 > Note.
 Using `const` with mutable containers like vectors or dictionaries